 Day 1: Arrive in Bangkok and go shopping

 Try to soak in the chaos of the capital long enough to utilize your first day in Bangkok.
 Visitors will either fly into Suvarnabhumi Airport or Don Mueang International Airport.
 If you have flown into Suvarnabhumi Airport, take the train to get into the city if you arrive before midnight.
 If you arrive at Don Mueang International Airport, there are cheap buses that run out front that go directly to the BTS skytrain station Mochit.
 You can also get a taxi from either, but it is a bit more expensive.

-Day 2: Visit Wat Arun, Wat Pho, and Wat Phra Kaew Before Having Dinner in Chinatown
+Day 2: Visit Wat Arun, Wat Pho, and Wat Phra Kaew before dinner in Chinatown

 After a day of exploring religious and stunning relics, visitors should head to an area a bit grimier: Chinatown.
 It is a top destination for traveling foodies, is equipped with a huge market teeming with souvenirs, is home to one of the largest golden Buddha relics in the world, and much more.
 The best time to frequent this neighborhood is for dinner, when Yaowarat Road comes alive with delicious street eats.

 Day 3: Fly to Phuket, swim at Freedom Beach, and go out on Bangla Road

 While visitors could take weeks to explore the capital in its entirety, it is time to bid farewell to the capital and head to the Pearl of the Andaman: Phuket.
 The mountainous island is found on the western coast, and while it is certainly known for its luxurious resorts and high-end restaurants, the island can be frequented and appreciated by even the most broke of backpackers, as well.